- Assistant Professor

 Since 2009, Riera-Crichton has collaborated with the World Bank (short term consultant), the Bank of Korea (visiting scholar) and Yonsei University (visiting faculty).

 Professor Riera-Crichton’s research agenda addresses issues on Persistent Current Account Imbalances, International Fiscal Policy, Gross Capital Flows, Real Exchange Rates and International Reserves.
-In his last paper, Professor Riera-Crichton and his co-author explore a new measure of gross capital flows and apply it to a global panel.
-Current active research includes papers exploring the economic consequences of fiscal policy, global financial transmission mechanisms, and the links between banking and external crises.
+Current active research includes papers exploring the economic consequences of fiscal policy world wide, global financial transmission mechanisms, the links between banking and external crises and the relationship between economic shocks and civil conflict

 His current teaching fields include Principles of Macroeconomics, International Finance, and the World Economy, an introductory class to international economics.